 Salamanders are small lizard-like animals that absorb sunlight, deriving nutrients from its octarine wavelengths.
 Other wavelengths of light are excreted in the normal way, making them useful for illumination or (if startled), as flashbulbs for iconographers.

 Spice in Dune is formed via the excretions of the sand trout mixed with water.
 This is actually an extremely important plot point, since everyone trying to create a second source of the Spice focuses on the giant Sand Worms instead of actual source.

-In Faeries Of Dreamdark: Blackbringer, copper, gold, silver, and a bunch of other metals were actually dragons' poop.
+In Faeries of Dreamdark: Blackbringer, copper, gold, silver, and a bunch of other metals were actually dragons' poop.

-In My Teacher Is An Alien, one of the last books has these human characters interacting with The Federation, whose members are non-humanoid aliens.
+In My Teacher Is an Alien, one of the last books has these human characters interacting with The Federation, whose members are non-humanoid aliens.
 At one point they eat something that is really really delicious, but what it actually is is horribly disgusting.
 I don't think it was ever said what it was, but it was likely something like an excretion of a disgusting-looking animal.

 It's a fungus.
 This in itself is fine; after all, we humans eat mushrooms all the time.
 But then the kids learn what it grows on, which prompts an epic spit take.
 And yes, that part is left up to the reader's imagination.